 Methods may reference global names in the same way as ordinary functions.
-The global scope associated with a method is the module containing the class definition.
-(The class itself is never used as a global scope.)
+The global scope associated with a method is the module containing its definition.
+(A class is never used as a global scope.)
 While one rarely encounters a good reason for using global data in a method, there are many legitimate uses of the global scope: for one thing, functions and modules imported into the global scope can be used by methods, as well as functions and classes defined in it.
 Usually, the class containing the method is itself defined in this global scope, and in the next section we'll find some good reasons why a method would want to reference its own class.